 - To allow more precise control, clinical trials with soy have often used isolated soy protein or isoflavones.
 However, soy contains a variety of nutrients, phytochemicals and dietary fiber that may contribute to health.
 Although isolated isoflavone supplements sometimes provide amounts far beyond what has long been safely consumed in traditional Asian diets, this is not an issue when consuming up to three servings a day of even processed soy foods.

 - On the other hand, don’t let a “health halo” lead you to think that adding soy protein to a low-nutrient, sugar-laden bar or drink turns it into health food.
 Isolated soy protein doesn’t provide the dietary fiber or complete range of nutrients found in common soy foods.

 - Although isolated soy protein or fiber can contribute to a food and does not pose risk, neither turn a low-nutrient, sugar-or sodium-laden bar, drink or convenience food into a portion of health food.
 Several recent studies report connections between extensive use of ultra-processed foods and increased calorie consumption, weight gain, and possibly increased cancer risk.
 However, these studies group together a wide range of foods, including some that are far less healthful than others.

-A range of soyfoods is available to make plant-focused eating habits easy, delicious and nutritious.
-For now, there is no reason to steer clear of soyfoods let outdated myths about soyfoods keep you from enjoying them as part of a healthy diet, and no reason to consider them must-haves if you prefer not to include them.
+A range of soy foods are available to make plant-focused eating habits easy, delicious and nutritious.
+For now, there is no reason to steer clear of soy foods and let outdated myths about soy foods keep you from enjoying them as part of a healthy diet.
+There is also no reason to consider them must-haves if you prefer not to include them in your diet.